UAR-NVC: A Unified AutoRegressive Framework for Memory-Efficient Neural Video Compression: RELATED WORK

 Recently, Implicit Neural Representation (INR) has gained significant attention and has been successfully applied in the representation of objects~\cite{park2019deepsdf}, voxel~\cite{song2024spc} and scenes~\cite{sitzmann2019scene}.
 COIN~\cite{dupont2021coin} introduces INR into image compression.
 In this framework, the target image is represented as a set of pixels, where each pixel is defined by its coordinates and color values: $(x, y, R, G, B)$.
 By learning the mapping function $f_{\boldsymbol{\theta}}:\left( x,y \right) \rightarrow \left( R,G,B \right)$ parameterized by the network parameters $\boldsymbol{\theta}$, the information of the image is encoded into the network parameters.
 Afterward, COIN applies quantization and entropy coding to these parameters and stores them in a binary file, completing the encoding process.
 The decoding process involves multiple forward passes of the network for all the pixels, following entropy decoding and dequantization of the parameters.

 Subsequently, several works have focused on reducing the encoding time through meta-learning~\cite{dupont2022coin++} and improved rate-distortion (RD) performance via better network architectures~\cite{catania2023nif} or more precise quantization techniques~\cite{damodaran2023rqat, gordon2023quantizing}.
 Other works have further enhanced the RD performance through model pruning\cite{schwarz2023modality} or by combining autoencoders~\cite{pham2023autoencoding}.
 COOL-CHIC~\cite{ladune2023cool} innovatively combines INR with feature embedding, proposing a low-complexity image codec.
-Building on COOL-CHIC, the subsequent work C3~\cite{kim2023c3} demonstrated RD performance close to VTM on the UVG video benchmark with less than 5k MACs/pixel for decoding.
+Building on COOL-CHIC, the subsequent work C3~\cite{kim2023c3} further optimized its quantization strategies and model architecture, demonstrating RD performance close to VTM on the UVG video benchmark with less than 5k MACs/pixel for decoding.
+Besides, C3 models the video as 3D patches to mitigate the large memory footprint associated with full-video processing.
 This highlights the promising advantages of implicit neural representation methods, particularly in resource-constrained environments.